Tw1ddle/samcodes-chartboost/README.md

 ### Notes

-If in doubt, refer to the official [Chartboost](https://www.chartboost.com/) documentation.
+Refer to the official [Chartboost](https://www.chartboost.com/) documentation.

 Use ```#if (android || ios)``` conditionals around your imports and calls to this library for cross platform projects - there is no stub/fallback implementation included in the haxelib.